aponica/jsdoc-plugin-linecomments/README.md

  class=leftimg>](https://www.paypal.com/biz/fund?id=BEHTAS8WARM68)

 Help keep a roof over our heads and food on our plates!
-If you find aponica™ open source software useful, please [click here](https://www.paypal.com/biz/fund?id=BEHTAS8WARM68) to make a one-time or recurring donation via *PayPal*, credit or debit card.
+If you find aponica® open source software useful, please [click here](https://www.paypal.com/biz/fund?id=BEHTAS8WARM68) to make a one-time or recurring donation via *PayPal*, credit or debit card.
 Thank you kindly!